 In most cases, USDA employees should submit allegations to the ASIO at the agency or staff office employing the person accused of the violation (known as the respondent).
-Members of the public can report allegations to the appropriate ASIO, DSIO, and/or the Office of the Inspector General (OIG) (Manual § 7(b)(1) and (2)).
-USDA employees with a scientific concern are encouraged (but not required) to consult with the appropriate AISO or DSIO before deciding whether to file a formal complaint.
+Members of the public can report allegations to the appropriate ASIO, DSIO, and/or the Office of the Inspector General (OIG) (Manual \S 6(b)(1)(a) and (b)).
+USDA employees with a scientific concern are encouraged (but not required) to consult with the appropriate AISO or DSIO before deciding whether to file a formal complaint (Manual \S 6(b)(3)).